Čakovec: History

+The DVD "Čakovečki mlinovi" was founded in 1924, and the DVD "Čateks" in 1946.

+Čakovec was the seat of a district (járás) in Zala county of the Kingdom of Hungary until 1918 when it was captured by an armed force on behalf of the Kingdom of Serbs, Croats and Slovenes.
+It again became part of Hungary between 1941-45 during World War II, until it was returned on 6 April 1945 by the Soviet Red Army with Marshal Fyodor Tolbukhin in command.

+During the breakup of Yugoslavia in the 1990s, Čakovec experienced limited military activity.
+At the beginning of the Ten-Day War in Slovenia in June 1991, a tank column of the JNA advancing from the barracks in Varaždin towards Gornja Radgona was met with resistance from the local population.
+With the onset of the Croatian War of Independence in September 1991, the JNA barracks in the city were captured by Croatian forces during the Battle of the Barracks.
+In retaliation, the Yugoslav Air Force launched missile attacks on the nearby Pribislavec airfield on several occasions later that year.

 Recent years

-In the late 1990s and throughout the 2000s several modern buildings were built and opened to the public.
-In 1999 a brand new fitness complex including four indoor swimming pools and a jacuzzi was opened as part of the city's center for sports and recreation.
+In the late 1990s and throughout the 2000s, several modern buildings were built and opened to the public.
+In 1999, a brand new fitness complex including four indoor swimming pools was opened as part of "Mladost", the city's sports and recreation complex.
 In 2003 a renovated sports hall, originally built in the 1970s and belonging to the construction industry high school, was also opened as a part of the center for sports and recreation and hosted several group matches of the 2003 World Women's Handball Championship.
-Beginning in the late 1990s and early 2000s several large shopping centers and car showrooms emerged in the city, mostly in its northwestern part. Čakovec was twice rewarded The Green Flower award for the tidiest continental city in Croatia, in 2008 and 2009.
+Beginning in the late 1990s and early 2000s several large shopping centers and car showrooms emerged in the city, mostly in its northwestern part. Čakovec was rewarded The Green Flower award for the tidiest continental city in Croatia several times.

 Čakovec is the first city of the former Yugoslavia to have installed completely electronic information spots, located at the Republic Square and the Franciscan Square in the Center and at the Square of Saint Anthony of Padua in the Jug district. Čakovec is known as the city of traffic circles, because, during the late 1990s and early 2000s, all of its traffic lights in the inner part of the city were removed and replaced with traffic circles or rotaries, virtually eliminating traffic jams.
-The only remaining traffic lights in the city are located on the southern bypass.
-Although Čakovec is a small city by global parameters, its large working force which comes from all over the county, its location and importance in the region caused many traffic jams on the crossroads.

-Čakovec is home of many famous Croatian punk bands, including Bakterije and Motorno Ulje.
+Although Čakovec is a small city by global parameters, its large working force which comes from all over the county, its location and importance in the region caused many traffic jams on the crossroads. Čakovec is the home of prominent Croatian punk bands, including Bakterije and Motorno Ulje.